stobenski/pro/README.md

 ```
 which causes errors in log/tty1, but everything works well.

-For avoiding that errors, just start awesome with errorlog redirection, example from my ~/.xinitrc file:
+For hiding these errors just start awesome with errorlog redirection, example from my ~/.xinitrc file:
 ```sh
     exec awesome 2>> /dev/null
 ```